jacomyma/mapping-controversies/_pages/tuto-2-9.md

 Keep somewhere, for sharing, the following documents:
 * The annotated network map (JPEG or PNG)
 * The visual protocol (JPEG or PNG)

+# Share your work

+Your teachers will provide you with a Padlet where you can share your annotated network map and visual protocol.
+Upload before you go home and take 5 minutes to review and comment on the work of the other groups.

 # WELL DONE!